March 6, 2026 ยท 8 min read ยท by SprinklerMap Team

 When to use drip instead of pop-ups

-Drip irrigation is mandatory — not just recommended — in three situations: mixed-height flower beds, hedges and trees, and vegetable gardens.
-Pop-ups do not work here: plants block the spray and wet foliage instead of soil, promoting fungal disease.
+Drip irrigation is mandatory โ€” not just recommended โ€” in three garden situations: mixed-height flower beds, hedges and trees, and vegetable gardens.
+Pop-ups do not work here for a fundamental reason: plants block the spray and wet foliage instead of soil, promoting fungal disease and wasting a significant fraction of applied water to evaporation.

 Components of a drip system

-The basic kit: 16 mm main tubing, self-compensating emitters at 2 or 4 l/h, T-fittings, end caps and a mandatory 120-mesh filter.
-The filter is critical: emitter orifices are 0.5–1 mm and clog with particles in tap water.
+The basic kit: 16 mm main tubing, self-compensating emitters at 2 or 4 L/h, T-fittings and barbed adapters, end caps, and a mandatory 120-mesh filter at the inlet.
+The filter is critical โ€” emitter orifices are 0.5โ€“1 mm wide and clog easily with the fine particles in tap water.

-For vegetable gardens use inline drip tape (e.g. Netafim) with emitters pre-installed every 20–30 cm: lay it between rows, connect to the main line and mulch over it.
-No individual emitters to position.
+For vegetable gardens, inline drip tape (Netafim, Rain Bird XF, Irritec LP) with emitters pre-installed every 20โ€“30 cm is the fastest solution: lay it along rows, connect to the 16 mm main line, and mulch over it.
+No individual emitters to position and the root zone receives water evenly along the full row length.

 Flow calculation and sizing